algorandfoundation/beaker/docs/source/decorators.rst

             output.set(self.counter)
         )

-This parameter may be any Subroutine that accepts a sender as its argument and returns an integer interpreted as true/false.
+The ``authorize`` parameter may be any Subroutine that accepts a sender as its argument and returns an integer interpreted as true/false.

 The pre-defined Authorized checks are:

-- `Authorize.only(address)` for allowing a single address access
+.. automethod:: Authorize.only
-- `Authorize.has_token(asset_id)` for whether or not the sender holds >0 of a given asset
+.. automethod:: Authorize.holds_token
-- `Authorize.opted_in(app_id)`  for whether or not they're opted in to a given app
+.. automethod:: Authorize.opted_in

 But we can define our own